sge-network/sge/docs/specs/OVM/04_Messages.md

 }
 ```

-> **NOTE:** In the absence of public keys, signatures cannot be verified for any transaction.
+> **NOTE:** Without public keys, signatures cannot be authenticated for any transaction.